vincintz/ml101/notes/01/PITCHME.md

 +++

-* This is actually a public competition in kaggle
+* This was an actual competition in kaggle

 * https://www.kaggle.com/c/GiveMeSomeCredit